Purbalingga Regency: Administrative districts

-Purbalingga Regency comprises eighteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, topgether with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (a total of 224 rural desa and 15 urban kelurahan) in each district and its post code.
+Purbalingga Regency comprises eighteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 224 rural desa and 15 urban kelurahan - the latter consists of 11 villages in Purlalingga (town) District, 3 in Kalimanah District and 1 in Padamara District), together with its postcode.

-Notes: (a) comprising 224 rural desa and 15 urban kelurahan - the latter consist of 11 villages in Purlalingga (town) District, 3 in Kalimanah District and 1 in Padamara District. (b) except the village of Timbang, which has a post code of 53314. (c) except the village of Penaruban, which has a post code of 53331. (d) except the village of Kalikabong, which has a post code of 53321.
+Notes: (a) except the village of Timbang, which has a post code of 53314. (b) except the village of Penaruban, which has a post code of 53331. (c) comprises 11 classed as kelurahan (Bancar, Bojong, Kandang Gampang, Kedung Menjangan, Kembaran Kulon, Penambongan, Purbalingga Kidul, Purbalingga Kulon, Purbalingga Lor, Purbalingga Wetan and Wirasana) and 2 as desa. (d) comprises 3 kelurihan (Kalikabong, Karangmanyar and Mewek) and 14 desa. (e) except the village of Kalikabong, which has a post code of 53321. (f) includes one kelurahan (Karangsentul).